 To develop the Policy, you need to assess risks and tailor the Policy to the specific needs and circumstances of your establishment.
 The Policy must address risks posed by the couse of alcohol and drugs-including non-medical cannabis-both on and off the premises.
+Other important topics for the Policy include ways to prevent underage drinking, intoxication and overcrowding.

-&lt;sup>21 An Establishment Policy is an important document that should be read and discussed by staff.
+21 An Establishment Policy is an important document that should be read and discussed by staff.
 The Policy should be implemented and enforced by all personnel including licensees, managers and staff.